Hello,

 Their mother allowed them to look as much as they liked because green is good for the eyes.

-How large the world is said the young ducks when they found how much more room they now had than while they were inside the eggshell.
+The world is said the young ducks when they found how much more room they now had than while they

 Do you imagine this is the whole world asked the mother.